This post may contain affiliate links. Please read my disclaimer for more information.

 The bigger question is do you want to froth milk?

-Many people avoid consuming milk-based beverages because they want to enjoy the espresso shots pure without taste dilution.
-Most of the time, these people have to compromise with an unnecessary steaming wand when they don’t even use it at all.
+Many people avoid consuming milk-based beverages because they want to enjoy the espresso shots pure without dilution.
+If this is the case you don’t want to pay for a feature that you’re not going to use.

 Another great machine is the capsule espresso machine.
 Most of these machines offer you an optional choice to buy or not buy the milk frother.
 It’s not part of the machine’s build.

-If you enjoy milk-based espresso beverages, espresso machines come with either a manual steaming wand, automatic wand, cappuccino outlet, etc. With a manual frother, your milk and its texture are in your hand.
+If you enjoy milk-based espresso beverages, buy an espresso machine that comes with either a manual steaming wand, automatic wand, or a cappuccino outlet.

 Is it compatible with ESE pods?

-ESE pods stand for Easy-serve-espresso coffee pods.
+ESE pods stand for Easy-serve-espresso.
 These pods are small circular flat paper discs filled with pre-ground espresso coffee.
-This pre-ground can be decaf, flavored espresso shots, or anything that falls under your choice.
+This pre-ground can be decaf, flavored, or any roast you would typically buy.

-Usually, espresso machines that come with a portafilter have pressurized and non-pressurized baskets and ESE pod baskets.
-These baskets have low depth and are almost thin to adjust the pod only.
+Usually, an espresso machine that comes with a portafilter has pressurized, non-pressurized, and ESE pod baskets.
+These baskets have low depth and are meant only for pod use only.

 If your machine doesn’t offer an ESE pod, you cannot use it in the baskets!
 Fortunately, most companies do offer ESE pods.

 Similarly, Nespresso will only accept Nespresso capsules rather than other brands.
-Portafilter-less espresso machines cannot use ESE pods, but they do have bypass doser to allow pre-ground coffee brewing.
+A Portafilter-less espresso machine cannot use ESE pods, but they do have a bypass doser to allow pre-ground coffee brewing.

 How big is it?

-Espresso machines can be pretty humongous and eat a lot of your counter space if you are dealing with a small kitchen.
+An espresso machine can be pretty big and eat up a lot of your counter space

-Things to consider before adjusting/buying the machine in the chosen space:
+Other Things to consider before buying the Best espresso machine under 1000 dollars

 - Does it have a safe electric switch to plug in the device?
 Does the device have long enough cords to reach the switch?